Is Pill Splitting Safe?

 If you’re looking for ways to save on your medication, pill splitting may be an option.
 Talk to your doctor or pharmacist about whether your medication is able to be split.
 Ask for instructions on how to do it so you can split them safely.

-For more ways to save on your medications, download a prescription discount card from America’s Pharmacy.
-Our card is completely free, and you could save up to 80% on your medications.
+For more tips to afford your Rx, download a prescription discount card from America’s Pharmacy.
+Our card is completely free and can help you save up to 80% on your medications.